ZonaZebra/portfolio_optimizer/app/README.md

 - Response: A welcome message.

 ### GET /favicon.ico
-- Description: Returns the favicon for the API.
+- Description: Returns the mascot for the API.
 - Response: A FileResponse containing the favicon.

 ### POST /optimize_portfolio